All Episodes

 Your coffee could actually help you feel better, not just today, but 10 years from now.

-This isn't a gimmick, it's not a trend.
+This isn't a gimmick.

-It's a smart decision for people who take their health seriously and who want to feel focused, strong and dialed in every single day.
+It's a smart decision for people who take their health seriously and who want to feel focused, strong, and dialed in every single day.

-So if you care about how you feel, not just this morning, but long term, rejuvenate coffee is for you.
+So if you care about how you feel, not just this morning, but long term, Rejuvenate Coffee is for you.

-Fuel your body, protect your future.
+Fuel your body, protect your future, rejuvenate.

-All right, so we're going to connect this to the illegal illegal immigration situation and the Sanctuary City situation.
+All right, so we're going to connect this to the illegal immigration situation and the Sanctuary City situation.

-It's not happening, don't worry about it.
+Don't worry about it.

 Then finally the videos break online.

-Mainstream media tells you, oh, you're not really seeing what you're seeing, or it's only because racist or people are telling you you're seeing what you're seeing, and then eventually they realize it's a problem.
+Or it's only because racist or people are telling you you're seeing what you're seeing.

 It's the exact same thing as the criminal thing, right?

-It's not what's happening in the cities, don't worry about it.
+It's not what's happening in the cities.

 Watch this.